 To VOCONIUS ROMANUS Good Health

 You have never been to the Tuross, or you would have written to me telling me about it.
-In fact, you would describe it in such detail that I would remember your visit instead of my own.
+On the contrary, you would describe it in such detail that I would remember your visit instead of my own.
 Well, for once, we have been somewhere before you, and you will have to put down your pen.
-Listen to me, for I have tramped all over the place, and informed myself of all you need to know.
+Listen to me, for I have tramped all over the place and informed myself of all you need to know.

 The river rises in high tree-clad mountains.
-At its wild head, it cascades down steep valleys and leaps from the tops of cliffs into deep pools far below, before emerging from the deep ravine it has cut to a broad coastal plain.
+It cascades down steep valleys at its wild head and leaps from the tops of cliffs into deep pools far below before emerging from the deep ravine it has cut to a broad coastal plain.
 The water is so bright and pure that you can make out every detail of the river bed, every pebble and stone, tossed from far by the tumult of the younger river, to settle here in its slow old age.

 The icy cold holds a different spirit, for this is an ancient place, traveled for time immemorial.
-The great spirit of the river, like the Roman river God Clitumnus, once walked upstream, gouging great pools under waterfalls as it moved, and stocking each reservoir with fish of every type.
-It is said that, in times of great desperation, people may cross the boundaries into the wilderness and follow the river upstream.
+Like the Roman river god Clitumnus, the Tuross River's spirit once walked upstream, gouging great pools under waterfalls as it moved and stocking each reservoir with fish of every type.
+So it is said that, in times of great desperation, people may cross the boundaries into the wilderness and follow the river upstream.
 There they may live well for a season, on the donation of the spirit.
-For even if the flow fails, the pools are so deep that they will remain stocked with food even in the worst of times.
+Even if the flow fails, the pools are so deep that they will remain stocked with food even in the worst of times.

 Even you may approve of such rustic entertainments, although perhaps you will also laugh.
 But no. I cannot imagine my good-natured friend making sport of those merely adoring the spirit of the land.